-Insert doors:
+Insert Doors:

-Revit has done an excellent job providing several different door libraries.
+Revit has done an excellent job providing several different door families.
 This makes sense seeing as doors are an important part of an architectural project.
-Some of the provided libraries include bi-fold, double, pocket, sectional (garage), and vertical rolling, to name a few.
-In addition to the library groups found on your local hard drive, many more are available via the Web Library feature.
+Some of the provided families include bi-fold, double, pocket, sectional (garage), and vertical rolling, to name a few.
+In addition to the families found on your local hard drive, many more are available via Seek.
+Autodesk.com as well as other internet sites (some free some not).

-The default template you started with only provides the Sgl Flush (Single Flush) group in the Doors family.
+The default template you started with only provides the Sgl Flush (Single Flush) group in the Doors category.
 If you want to insert other styles you will need to load them from the library.
-The reason for this step is that, when you load a library, Revit actually copies the data into your project file.
-If every possible group was loaded into your project at the beginning, not only would it be hard to find what you want in a large list of doors, but also the files would be several megabytes in size before you even drew the first wall.
+The reason for this step is that, when you load a family, Revit actually copies the data into your project file.
+If every possible family was loaded into your project at the beginning, not only would it be hard to find what you want in a large list of doors, but also the files would be several megabytes in size before you even drew the first wall.

-You will begin this section by loading a few additional groups into your project.
+You will begin this section by loading a few additional families into your project.

 - 1. Open project ex3-4.rvt and Save-As ex3-5.rvt. - 2.
-With the Door tool selected, select the Load... button on the Options Bar (Figure 3-5.1). - 3.
+From the Insert tab, select the Load Family button on the Ribbon (Figure 3-5.1). - 3.
 Browse through the Imperial Library folder for a moment.

-Figure 3-5.1 Load from Library
+FIGURE 3-5.1 Load Family